TreTuna/sync-branches/README.md

 ### `PULL_REQUEST_IS_DRAFT`

-Set to 'y' for the pull request to be opened as a draft.
+Set to `true` for the pull request to be opened as a draft.

 Default: 'n'